 Secondary enuresis occurs when the child returns to bedwetting after being dry at night for several months.
 Emotional factors, including stress, insecurity or even depression may play a role, but more often a specific cause cannot be pinpointed.

 Remembering that the child does not wet the bed on purpose is important.
 Parents can help by showing support, praising dry nights, and not punishing for wet nights.
 Limiting liquids before bedtime and encouraging the child to urinate before bed may help.
 Some parents periodically wake their child through the night to urinate.
 Only rarely is bedwetting serious enough to warrant medication.

 Infant Sleep Apnea

 Infant sleep apnea is a potentially dangerous condition in which the child stops breathing repeatedly throughout the night.
 Infant sleep apnea can come in three forms:

-Central Apnea: brain mechanism problems interfere with the
+- Central Apnea: brain mechanism problems interfere with the respiratory process.

 Infant sleep apnea is a concern for premature babies: up to eighty percent of infants delivered before 31 weeks develop the condition.
 Only approximately seven percent of babies brought to term when delivered are likely to have the disorder.